davidfitzgibbon/lofi-prettier/README.md

 ## Step 2: Choose a version of Prettier to run

 When I say choose here, I dont mean you need to go through a list.
-What we need here is any version, we just need to note it, so that everyone in our team can be using the same version.
+What we need here is any version, we need to note it, so that everyone in our team can be using the same version.

-Note: if you have downloaded the demo files here, just run `npm i` to install Prettier and [skip this step](#step-3-write-some-terrible-code)
+Note: if you have downloaded the demo files here, run `npm i` to install Prettier and [skip this step](#step-3-write-some-terrible-code)

 The best way to do this is with a `package.json`, and using npm is the best way to achieve that.

-To begin, we need a package.json.
-These can be a little intimidating to set up, and they often come with lots of stuff in there that you might not need on a smaller team.
+To begin, we need a `package.json`.
+These can be a little intimidating to set up.
+They often come with lots of stuff in there that you might not need on a smaller team.
+We're going to generate one here to save time.

 To get the basics going, open up a terminal in your folder ( Terminal > New Terminal ) and type `npm init -y`.
 This will create a package.json for you.
-The `-y` command just says "yes" to all the qutesions you would usually be asked when setting up a `package.json`.
-If your repo is private this might not matter too much, but if you're going public with it, then you should actually look into what everything in this file means at some point.
+The `-y` command says "yes" to all the questions npm usually asks you when setting up a `package.json`.
+If your repo is public then you should look into what everything in this file means at some point.
 Especially the licence info.
+[Here's the site to learn more](https://docs.npmjs.com/files/package.json).

 Ok, so we have a `package.json`.
 Now we need to tell it which Prettier package we want to use.
 In your terminal run `npm install --save-dev prettier`.

 This command has done a few things.
 First, it has installed Prettier locally in your node_modules.
 Second, it has saved in your `package.json` the version of Prettier that you're now using.
 Third it has saved this version only as a dev dependancy.
-This means that when a developer `npm install`s locally, Prettier will install, but when you're deploying, eg to Netlify, then Prettier doesnt install, because it's not needed.
+This means that Prettier only installs locally when a developer `npm install`s.
+Prettier wont install on deploy, eg to Netlify, because it's not needed there.
 Neat!

 ## Step 3: Write some terrible code